Western bosses withdraw from Russian economic conference

-Eleven business leaders who were listed in late March as scheduled to attend the St. Petersburg International Economic Forum from May 22-24 are no longer on the program on the forum’s website.
+Eleven business leaders who were listed in late March as scheduled to attend the St. Petersburg International Economic Forum from May 22-24 are no longer on the programme on the forum’s website.

 Only one company said their executive’s decision to stay away was due to political tensions with most refusing to give a reason.
 However, the cancellations come as the United States and Europe mull further sanctions on Moscow in relation to violence in Eastern Ukraine, which western governments have blamed in part on Russia.